-Current Time TV (Настоящее Время) is a 24/7 news and entertainment channel targeting the 275 million Russian-speakers living around the globe.
-Current Time offers an objective and fresh alternative to Russian state media – providing live news, spin-free analysis, and engaging feature programming with an accent on people, not politics.
+Current Time (Настоящее Время) is a 24/7 TV & digital network targeting Russian speakers living around the globe.
+Current Time offers an objective and fresh alternative to Kremlin-controlled media -- providing live news, spin-free analysis, and engaging feature programming with an accent on people, not politics.

-Funded by the U.S. Congress, with close ties to Radio Liberty and Voice of America, Current Time has gathered top-rate independent journalists to deliver the news from Russia, Ukraine, Central Asia, the Baltics and Europe.
-And with 100 new titles a year, Current Time offers the largest compendium of Russian-language documentaries – many of them never shown on the mainstream Russian market.
+Funded by the U.S. Congress, and led by Radio Free Europe/Radio Liberty in cooperation with Voice of America, Current Time has gathered top-rate independent journalists to deliver the news from Russia, Ukraine, Central Asia, the Baltics, Europe, and the United States.
+And with 100 new titles a year, Current Time offers the largest compendium of Russian-language documentaries -- many of them never shown on the mainstream Russian market.

-We round out our programming with shows on business start-ups, satire, social media trends, cooking and travel, and a rare look at the unexplored people and places of the Russian-speaking world.
+We round out our programming with shows on business start-ups, education, media literacy, cooking and travel, and a rare look at the unexplored people and places of the Russian-speaking world.

 Turn on Current Time!
 Contact us at firstname.lastname@example.org.